 Community.
 The more your content resonates within and among audiences, the greater your capacity to build a community and engage in dialogue to improve sales, products, services, and support.

 Conversion.
-The more effectively you convert sales, the more you can learn from customer experience about how to improve your engagement and conversion process.
+The more effectively you convert sales, the more you can learn from customer experience about how to improve your engagement, conversion and product improvement processes.